verdantlearn/gis-refresher-find-envl-data/modules/Monday/_posts/2000-01-02-self-intro.md

 - Your current role and organisation
 - An example of how you use GIS.

-If you can't see the Padlet below, or prefer to view it full screen, go to [https://padlet.com/VerdantLearn_LT/GISRefresher1_ParticipantMap_May2021](https://padlet.com/VerdantLearn_LT/GISRefresher1_ParticipantMap_May2021)
+If you can't see the Padlet below :point_down: or prefer to view it full screen, go to [https://padlet.com/VerdantLearn_LT/GISRefresher1_ParticipantMap_May2021](https://padlet.com/VerdantLearn_LT/GISRefresher1_ParticipantMap_May2021)

 Take a moment to comment on someone else's post, to say hello and respond to their self-introduction